mattialemma/Coursera-Full-Stack/2_JavaScript/Module_3/README.md

-28/11/2025 - Mattia Lemma
+11/28/2025 - Mattia Lemma

-Gli argomenti principali che abbiamo trattato sono:
-[ Valore di ritorno delle funzioni.
-Ricorsione.
-Scope delle variabili.
+The main topics we covered are:
+[ Function return values.
+Recursion.
+Variable scope.
-Immutabilità delle variabili.
-Programmazione funzionale (FP) e OOP. var, let, const, Ereditarietà.
-Costruttori. super per costruttori e metodi.
+Variable immutability.
+Functional programming (FP) and OOP. var, let, const, Inheritance.
+Constructors. super for constructors and methods.
 Prototype.
-Destrutturazione.
-Convertire oggetti in array.
-Template letterali.
-Strutture dati.
-Funzioni freccia.
-Operatore di spread.
-Operatore di rest.
-Moduli.
-Manipolazione del DOM.
-Gestione degli handle.
+Destructuring.
+Converting objects to arrays.
+Template literals.
+Data structures.
+Arrow functions.
+Spread operator.
+Rest operator.
+Modules.
+DOM manipulation.
+Event handling.
-JSON e scambio di dati. ]
+JSON and data exchange. ]

-Ho elencato alcune spiegazioni aggiuntive:
+I listed some additional explanations:

-- Destrutturazione
+- Destructuring
-Destrutturare array e oggetti è una tecnica in JavaScript che consente di estrarre valori da un array o da un oggetto e assegnarli a variabili in modo semplice e conciso.
-Immagina di avere un cesto di frutta (l'array) e di voler prendere solo alcune mele e banane.
-Invece di cercare in tutto il cesto, puoi semplicemente dire: "Voglio questi due frutti specifici".
-(Esempi in Javascript-013)
+Destructuring arrays and objects is a technique in JavaScript that allows you to extract values from an array or object and assign them to variables in a simple and concise way.
+Imagine having a basket of fruit (the array) and wanting to take only some apples and bananas.
+Instead of searching through the entire basket, you can simply say: "I want these two specific fruits".
+(Examples in Javascript-013)

-- Ereditarietà e Prototype
+- Inheritance and Prototype
-L'ereditarietà in Javascript si basa sul prototipo dell'oggetto.
-Tutti gli Object costruiti a partire dal prototipo condividono le stesse funzionalità.
-Quando è necessario codificare relazioni OOP più complesse, è possibile utilizzare la parola chiave class e la sua sintassi facile da capire e da ragionare.
+Inheritance in JavaScript is based on the object's prototype.
+All Objects constructed from the prototype share the same functionality.
+When it's necessary to code more complex OOP relationships, you can use the class keyword and its easy-to-understand and reason-about syntax.

 - FP VS OOP
-Possiamo dire che il paradigma della programmazione funzionale funziona mantenendo separati i dati e le funzionalità.
-La sua controparte, la OOP, funziona mantenendo i dati e le funzionalità raggruppati in Object significativi.

-- Interpolazione di variabili
+We can say that the functional programming paradigm works by keeping data and functionality separate.
+Its counterpart, OOP, works by keeping data and functionality grouped in meaningful Objects.

+- Variable interpolation
 var style = `color: ${color};` style += `background: ${background};';

-Il seguente codice crea una variabile style e aggiunge la stringa color: e la variabile color e il ;
+The following code creates a style variable and adds the string color: and the color variable and the ;
-Se la variabile color = red ho quindi: style = 'color: red;'
+If the color variable = red I therefore have: style = 'color: red;'

-+ Potrei usare anche " " al posto di ' ' ma risulterebbe meno leggibile:
-style += "color: " + color + ";";
++ I could also use " " instead of ' ' but it would be less readable: style += "color: " + color + ";";

-+ Possibile uso:
++ Possible use:
 console.log(message, style);

-+ Dove:
++ Where:
-message = %cCiao
+message = %cHello
 style = "color: red; background: blue; font-size: 20px;"

-+ Ovvero:
++ That is:
-console.log("%cCiao", "color: red; background: blue; font-size: 20px;");
+console.log("%cHello", "color: red; background: blue; font-size: 20px;");

-- I quattro principi fondamentali della OOP sono: ereditarietà , incapsulamento , astrazione e polimorfismo .
+- The four fundamental principles of OOP are: inheritance, encapsulation, abstraction, and polymorphism.

 _______________________________________________________________
-Ho svolto esercizi guidati e autonomi per verificare le competenze acquisite.
+I completed guided and autonomous exercises to verify acquired skills.